 Flight back from Rurrenabaque to La Paz (B)

-Today you will make your own way to the airport and take your flight back to La Paz.
+Today you will take your transfer to Rurrenabaque airport so you can take your flight back to La Paz.
 The flight times depend on the day, but usually there are 4 flights daily: 7:20 AM, 12:45 PM, 4:20 PM, and 6:25 PM.
 Please contact us for more details.

 Important: Since flights can be unreliable returning to La Paz, we recommend planning to leave La Paz at least two days after the trip ends in case flights from Rurrenabaque are delayed 24 hours.